robna/MPX_specDB/README.md

 - ²University of A Coruña, Campus da Zapateira s/n, 15071, A Coruña, Spain

 ***Citation***:

+To cite the most recent release of the MPX_specDB code and data please refer to:
 > Lenz R, Fischer F, Arnold M, Fernández-González V, Moscoso-Pérez CM, Andrade-Garda JM, Muniategui-Lorenzo S, Fischer D, Database of Raman and ATR-FTIR spectra of weathered and biofouled polymers, 2023, https://doi.org/10.5281/zenodo.8314801.

+The raw spectra collection can be found on the chemical research data repository [Radar4Chem](https://doi.org/10.22000/1820) and is citeable as:
+> Lenz R, Fischer F, Arnold M, Fernández-González V, Moscoso-Pérez CM, Andrade-Garda JM, Muniategui-Lorenzo S, Fischer D, MicroPlastiX SpecDB, https://doi.org/10.22000/1820.

 ## Contents
 This dataset is a spectroscopic library strucutred as a document database.
 It contains Raman and ATR-FTIR spectra of weathered and biofouled polymers which can be viewed via an interactive app.